gndpwnd/CARS_sim_2_ollama/notes.md

 lmm is to slow for path finding - when dojg a jammed enviornment mission, have a path funding alorigthm to do low level manuevers but also allow llm injection, the llm is a massiv permoance bottleneck for path finding.

-have lmm chokse what movement functikns and what pathfinding functions to run, or given data give new coordinates.
+have lmm choose what movement functikns and what pathfinding functions to run, or given data give new coordinates.

+The agents should move way faster than the rover. have the agents try to be equidistant from the rover (center of the rover's max distance from agents radius). then add the logic for triangulating the rover's position.
+Overall the agents should not just stay on the edge of the rover's radius unless the rover is completely encompassed by the jamming zone, the the agents should try to be equidistant from the rover as close as possible while still not in the jamming zone. the agents not being jammed takes priority over being equidistant. due to the agents moving faster than the rover, they should move to the rover until they meet the too close distance to other agents, then the agents should simply move in unison with the rover, not all agents should be moving behind the rover, ideally all agents would be equidistant round the rover as it is travelling, and only break away when the rover is jammed.